 The Reverse Credit System does not only have a positive impact on the environment, rather, it has a positive economic impact on the informal sector through financial inclusion, women empowerment and digital transformation.
 The financial incentives received by participants enabled families to allocate larger amounts to nutrition, education and health.

 With digital illiteracy imposing a constraint on the applicability of the system, Nestlé Egypt trained all participants on how to receive their incentives through e-wallets and then acquire cash from different branches of telecom operators.
 Moreover, a team of youth from Manyshiet Nasser has been recruited to closely monitor daily transactions ensuring the sustainability of the system.

 Nestlé Egypt partnered with PayMob to design and execute the digital platform for registration and documentation of all quantities through SMS from their mobile phones and acquiring the amounts in the e-wallets.

 About Nestlé Egypt

 "For 150 years, Nestlé has been nourishing Egyptian homes and sustaining healthy foundations for “Good food, Good life” with its wide portfolio of brands including Nescafé, Nestlé Pure Life, Nido, Nesquik, Maggi, Kit Kat, Cerelac and many others.
 At Nestlé our purpose is enhancing quality of life and contributing to a healthier future for individuals & families, for communities and for the planet.
-Over its long history in Egypt, Nestlé has grown to over 3000 employees and providing more than 1500 indirect employment in 3 factories dedicated to serving Egyptian families with tastier and healthier products.
+Over its long history in Egypt, Nestlé has grown to over 3000 employees and provides more than 1500 indirect employees in 3 factories dedicated to serving Egyptian families with tastier and healthier products.
 Creating Shared Value is one of Nestlé’s main strategic drivers and therefore, it established several partnerships with local & international entities and the government including Ministries of Education and Social Solidarity."